Slips, Trips, and Falls at Work — Claim Injury Compensation

 Like slips, trips aren’t something people just do – something must cause it.
 Tripping at work ought to be avoidable, if not more so because slips often come about from environmental factors, trip hazards are almost exclusively from human oversight.

 In industries that handle a lot of moving objects, such as construction, having walkways obstructed can lead to tripping, especially when such hazards aren’t clearly marked.
 If you’re answering emails on the move and someone has left equipment where they shouldn’t, they’re putting your safety at risk.
 It could also be seen that the employer isn’t providing enough storage or supervision to avoid this sort of incident, as the responsible party will have needed to unload somewhere, and might only be partially at fault.

 Trailing wires play a big part in trip hazards too, where the design of the working environment hasn’t been properly considered, like in board rooms where electrical outlets are on the walls or floor, creating a gauntlet of power supply cables around the conference table.

 What is a fall on the same level?

 A fall is what follows from tripping or slipping and is colloquially ties into the phrase “Slips, trips and falls”.
 Generally, if an accident at work is exclusively a fall, it is usually a fall from height, which is another very serious manner that has resulted in fatalities, even in the last year.

-You can fall down as a result of violent people, which accounts for 8% of all injuries reported.
+You can fall down as a result of violent physical assault, which accounts for 8% of all injuries reported.
 If you’re assaulted at work, it’s usually black eyes, but being knocked down can result in complex injuries from the fall.

 A fall on the same level therefore is mostly a result of having slipped or tripped from the types of hazards mentioned above, you slip and fall, or trip and fall.